ankurrajw/Pi-Pupil-Detection/README.md

 # Pi-Pupil-Detection
 This repository contains code from the paper:
 Ankur Raj, Diwas Bhattarai, & Kristof Van Laerhoven (2023), "An Embedded and Real-Time Pupil Detection Pipeline". https://doi.org/10.5281/zenodo.7682640

 And from my thesis: *Embedded Pupil Detection on a Raspberry Pi-based Wearable System*.

 ## Eye-Tracker-Hardware
-The hardware .stl files by Diwas Bhattarai can be found in [Hardware](https://github.com/Lifestohack/masterthesis-eye-tracker/tree/master/models)
+Our open-source hardware .stl files by Diwas Bhattarai can be found in [Hardware](https://github.com/Lifestohack/masterthesis-eye-tracker/tree/master/models) and be 3D-printed.
 ![Image](overview.png)

 ## Basic requirement